bogdancondorachi/kirby-code-highlighter/README.md

 ```

 ### Custom Languages and Themes for Code Blocks
-Customize the languages and themes available in Kirby’s code blocks:
+Customize the languages and themes available in Kirby’s code block:

 ```php
 'bogdancondorachi.code-highlighter' => [